 The park also hosts different events throughout the year, like concerts, Buddhist dharma activities, and Western music festivals.

 Indulging in local cuisine is one of the best ways to soak up the culture of a new city.
 Since it might be challenging for a tourist to find good restaurants, we recommend taking a food tour of Bangkok.

 A local guide will take you to the tastiest and most mouth-watering places around the city.
 You’ll dine in family-run restaurants, sample local street foods, and even discover hidden hole-in-the-wall places!

 In Bangkok, there are hundreds of tours to choose from.
+We recommend this 5-star reviewed food tour in Bangkok with 15+ tastings.
 Depending on your budget and time commitment, there are street food tours, bicycle and tuk-tuk tours, and even floating food market tours.
 Essentially, there’s a tour for every palette!

 17. Get a Massage

 Thai massages are the most common and cheapest massage in Bangkok, often for $5-10 an hour.
-If you are used to nice relaxing and peaceful massages this is NOT that type of massage.
-You will leave feeling better for sure but there will be some pain and cracking involved to get there.
+If you are used to nice, relaxing, and peaceful massages, this is NOT that type of massage.
+You will leave feeling better for sure, but there will be some pain and cracking involved in getting there.

 You will have the Thai masseuses walking on your buck, jabbing her elbow in places, most likely giggling when you crack,

 Roll up your sleeves and sharpen your knives because a Thai cooking class in Bangkok is another excellent way to immerse yourself in Thai culture.

 Not only will you learn new cooking skills, but you’ll also gain a deeper appreciation for the food and ingredients of the country.
 Besides, you can always impress your family and friends with your newly learned recipes once you return home.